the-teachingRSE-project/competencies/competencies.md

     As per individual (Local).&
     As per individual (RSE Team)&
-    May host domain-specific repositories for areas that they work extensively in but this is likely to handled at research group level.
+    May host domain-specific repositories for areas that they work extensively in but this is likely to be handled at a research group level.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     USERS&
     Is the software developed to support external users?
-      If so, additional technical skills may be required.& Is there a plan for external use?
+      If so, additional technical skills may be required, especially if future sustainability is an aim.& Is there a plan for external use?
 RSEs generally have the skills to support this or can access assistance via team colleagues.& If a team of embedded researchers/developers are involved in a larger